MicrosoftDocs/azure-docs/articles/site-recovery/tutorial-vmware-to-vmware.md

 Update 3 fixes the following issues:

 * The configuration server and RX aren't registered in the vault when they're behind the proxy.
-* The number of hours in which the recovery point objective (RPO) isn't achieved isn't updated in the health report.
+* The number of hours in which the recovery point objective (RPO) wasn't reached is not updated in the health report.
 * The configuration server isn't syncing with RX when the ESX hardware details, or network details, contain any UTF-8 characters.
 * Windows Server 2008 R2 domain controllers don't start after recovery.
 * Offline synchronization isn't working as expected.
-* After VM failover, replication-pair deletion is stuck in the configuration server console for a long time, and users can't complete the failback or resume operations.
+* After VM failover, replication-pair deletion doesn't progress in the configuration server console for a long time.
+Users can't complete the failback or resume operations.
 * Overall snapshot operations by the consistency job have been optimized, to help reduce application disconnects such as SQL Server clients.
-* The performance of the consistency tool (VACP.exe) has been improved, by reducing the memory usage required for creating snapshots on Windows.
+* Consistency tool (VACP.exe) performance has been improved.
+Memory usage required for creating snapshots on Windows has been reduced.
 * The push install service crashes when the password is larger than 16 characters.
 * vContinuum doesn't check and prompt for new vCenter credentials, when credentials are modified.
 * On Linux, the master target cache manager (cachemgr) isn't downloading files from the process server.
 This results in replication pair throttling.
 * When the physical failover cluster (MSCS) disk order isn't the same on all nodes, replication isn't set for some of the cluster volumes.
-The cluster needs to be reprotected to take advantage of this fix.
+The cluster must be reprotected to take advantage of this fix.
 * SMTP functionality isn't working as expected, after RX is upgraded from Scout 7.1 to Scout 8.0.1.
 * More statistics have been added in the log for the rollback operation, to track the time taken to complete it.
 * Support has been added for Linux operating systems on the source server: